 - Keep ready a serving dish with a spreading paper towel on the dish before removing the fish fry.
 The paper towel will absorb excess oil from the fish.
 It is a healthy practice not to consume too much oil.

-- If you find the fish fry is done, remove them from the pan and keep them in the serving dish, which you prepare earlier.
+- If you find the fish fry is done, remove them from the pan and keep them in the serving dish, which you prepared earlier.

-I hope these simple tips will help you for your next fish frying.
+I hope these simple tips will help you for your next fish fry.

 You can fry anything as long as your oil is usable.
 So without keeping you waiting, let’s see a list of foods you can cook with used frying oil.